denisgermano/ch-api/README.md

 ```console
 $ docker-compose up
 ```
+The first time may happen the api fails because the db won't be ready, just wait, stop and start again

 Then access `http://0.0.0.0:8000/` to see the results In this moment you can also see the documentation at `/redocs/` or `/swagger/`